Loading...

 Add Healthy Fats

-Add non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
-Their high fiber content can help stabilize blood sugar levels.
+Add non-starchy, fiber-rich vegetables like spinach, kale, or broccoli to your chickpea dish to help regulate blood sugar levels.

 Stay Hydrated